Madstergaard/Masterpiece/README.md

 - Run.

 ## What it does: ##
-Masterpiece is "Google Docs on steroids."
-Our website allows users the functionality of Google Docs while giving users more features to help them gain inspiration for their writing.
+Masterpiece is "Writing on steroids."
+Our website allows users the ability to create and share documents while giving users more features to help them gain inspiration for their writing.
 One feature is the library of public writings that any user of the site can contribute.
 Another feature is our Chatbot that helps users brainstorm by providing quotes relevant to a topic.

 ## How to use: ##
 - Sign Up or Login.